Ishtar (film): Principal photography

 Ishtar began principal photography in October 1985, amidst high political tensions in North Africa.
-Israeli warplanes had just bombed Palestinian Liberation Organization headquarters in Tunis and, seven days later, the Palestine Liberation Front hijacked a cruise ship, the Achille Lauro, murdering a wheelchair-using, elderly, Jewish-American Leon Klinghoffer.
+Israeli warplanes had just bombed Palestine Liberation Organization headquarters in Tunis and, seven days later, the Palestinian Liberation Front hijacked a cruise ship, the Achille Lauro, murdering an American citizen named Leon Klinghoffer.
 The Moroccan military was fighting the Polisario Front guerrillas at the time as well.
 There were rumors that Palestinian terrorists might try to kidnap Hoffman, and some locations had to be checked for land mines before the shooting could begin.

 There were also production difficulties.
 The filmmakers appreciated the Moroccans' hospitality and willingness to cooperate, but there was no one in the country with experience supporting a major Hollywood film production.
 Requests by the producers were sometimes unfulfilled, and calls for local extras led to thousands of people showing up.

 Some of the film's production woes have become Hollywood lore.
 The film's animal trainer went looking for a blue-eyed camel in the Marrakech market and found one he considered perfect.
 However, he chose not to buy it right away, expecting he could find others and use that knowledge to bargain with the first trader for a better price.
 He did not realize that blue-eyed camels were rare, and could not find another camel good enough.
 He returned to the first trader, who since had eaten the camel.

 Another frequently related incident, as told by production designer Paul Sylbert but disputed by others on the film, concerns the dunes where scenes with Beatty and Hoffman lost in the desert would be shot.
 Sylbert had scouted dunes in the United States and Morocco but none seemed to fit the vision of May, who was very uncomfortable in the desert environment.
 She suffered from toothaches that she refused to have treated locally, and took extensive measures to shelter herself from the harsh sun, not only spending much of her time under a large parasol but wearing large sunglasses and wrapping her face in a white gauze veil, to the point that her appearance was compared to a Star Wars stormtrooper.
 After one unsuccessful search for dunes, Sylbert says, May suddenly announced she wanted a flat landscape instead.
 It took ten days to level an area of a square mile (2.6 km²).